 Another great hike begins about two kilometres south (49.292, -88.0974), across from a gas plant.
 The trail to Go-Mar Falls (or Gorge Creek Falls) is a short 3-kilometre out-and-back hike.
 Go east along the power line for about 1.1 kilometres.
 At a small creek, look for a worn trail on its right-hand side and follow it to the bottom of the falls.

-Continue on Highway 11 to Nipigon where it meets Highway 17 and they both continue to Thunder Bay.
+Continue on Highway 11 to Nipigon where it meets Highway 17.
+Both highways continue to Thunder Bay.

 Nipigon to Thunder Bay

 Spend a few days exploring all the attractions in the Nipigon area.
 There are a number of options for overnight accommodation.

 Take the Ouimet Canyon Road, about 30 minutes west of Nipigon, to visit Ouimet Canyon Provincial Park.
 It’s a beautiful spot to see rock pinnacles and deep canyons which the area is famous for.

 Enjoy hiking?
 It’s time to tackle the Sleeping Giant, considered the Best Day Hike in Ontario.
 Sleeping Giant Provincial Park has over 100 kilometres of hiking trails of varying lengths and difficulties.

 Be sure to check out our article Hike Sleeping Giant – Best Day Hike in Ontario for complete details about hiking in Sleeping Giant Provincial Park.

 Be sure to spend at least two days in the Thunder Bay area.
 Visit Fort William Historical Park and the Terry Fox Statue.
 Explore the local natural wonders of Kakabeka Falls and the Cascades.

 For more details, be sure to check out our article Amazing Things To Do in Thunder Bay for the complete list of places to see in Thunder Bay.